 And so, maybe hanging in there is indeed about survival after all.

 Below the elbow amputation is distinct from other amputations as issues that arise are very peculiar.
 They are not the same as other amputees.
-There are overlaps but differences are massive.
+There are overlaps but differences may be marked.
 At least I will say it feels that way.

 Indeed, after I had lost my hand some people thought I was going to kill myself.
 I wasn't going to do that though.
 Over the years and from the many reactions of other people I must say that depressive episodes, depression and suicide risk are real issues.
 And so from everyday experience these suicide rate figures (see above) make sense to me.
 They are plausible.

 Now, it is a fact that missing an arm below the elbow amounts to a real tangible disfigurement, similar to a facial disfigurement.
-And it is a real fact that no prosthetic arm fixes that - if anything, a prosthetic temporarily might relieve some symptoms.
-But for real life issues, a prosthetic will not achieve a lot.
-I can choose to be a guy with a disfigurement, or, a guy with a disfigurement and a plastic to cover it. - So with a below elbow amputation, you will feel similar to a person with a disfigured face.
+And it is a real fact that no prosthetic arm really fixes that - if anything, a prosthetic temporarily might relieve some asymmetry related symptoms.
+But for real life issues such as looks, body image, et cetera, a prosthetic will not achieve a lot.
+I can choose to be a guy with a disfigurement, or, a guy with a disfigurement and a plastic to try to cover it. - So with a below elbow amputation, you may feel similar to a person with a disfigured face.
 Not the same, obviously - but similar.
 That particular disability, visually, resides deep down in the U of the uncanny valley.

 We are - in terms of social identity - what we look like, and so that is what one has to deal with.